sedemto/phain-tf/README.md

 ## Dependencies
 The Matlab codes for U-PHAIN-TF use the [LTFAT](https://ltfat.org/) and the Signal Processing Toolbox.
+We used Matlab R2025a in our experiments.

 To compute the perceptually-motivated evaluation, we have used the [PEMO-Q package](https://uol.de/en/mediphysics/downloads/pemo-q) (version 1.4.1).